owbezick/Standards-Based-Gradebook/README.md

 # Standards Based Gradebook Software
 ## Description
-This repository and linked project contains code for a Davidson College Indepedent Study to create a software for teachers and students utilizng the standards based approach to grading in the classroom.
+This repository and linked project contains code for a Davidson College Indepedent Study to create a software for teachers utilizng the standards based approach to grading in the classroom.
+The software is coded in R and can be ran through the RStudio browser.
+No servers needed!

 ## Table of Contents
-* prototype_v1
+* Beta release 1.0
-  + This directory is our initial prototype for feedback purposes.
+  + This directory contains the code needed to run the application on a user's computer.

 ## Usage
+* First, if you do not have R or RStudio on your computer, follow the tutorial [here](https://rstudio-education.github.io/hopr/starting.html).

 ## Contributing
+If you would like to contribute to the project, feel free to submit issues or pull requests!
 ## FAQ
 ### RHandsonTable
 * How do I edit cell contents?